TheOdinProject/curriculum/rails/advanced_topics.md

 There's a useful book written on anti-patterns, which can help you clean up your code by identifying bad smells, called [Rails Antipatterns](http://www.amazon.com/Rails-AntiPatterns-Refactoring-Addison-Wesley-Professional/dp/0321604814/) by Tammer Saleh and Chad Pytel.

+## I18n: Internationalization

+[Internationalization and Localization](http://en.wikipedia.org/wiki/Internationalization_and_localization) is the process of adapting your application to fit specific geographies and/or languages.
+It's outside our scope to cover, but for those who are interested, check out [this Sitepoint tutorial on it](http://www.sitepoint.com/go-global-rails-i18n/), as suggested by K. Bates.

 ## Your Assignment

 1. Skim the [Rails Guide on Routing](http://guides.rubyonrails.org/routing.html#controller-namespaces-and-routing) section 2.6 about namespacing.